I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 Conclusion#

-There are actually some GC control elements in there, but I am not too familiar with this part, so I won't delve into it.
+There are actually some GC control mechanisms in there, but I'm not very familiar with that part, so I won't delve into it.

-Ultimately, the core difficulty in building a reactive frontend framework is not high; the real challenge lies in constructing the ecosystem and developing surrounding facilities, especially when you directly use existing browser APIs rather than any virtual DOM.
+Ultimately, the core difficulty of building a reactive frontend framework isn't high; the real challenge lies in constructing the ecosystem and surrounding facilities, especially when you directly use existing browser APIs instead of some virtual DOM.
 The difficulty is very low.
-However, the characteristic of this library is its extremely lightweight size, which, although leads to some things looking obviously problematicXD
+However, the characteristic of this library is its extremely lightweight size, which leads to some aspects appearing problematicXD

-However, the web pages built with such tools (vanjs's official website) are not inferior to those built with Vue/React.
-I also casually created a todomvc and feel quite good about it.
-I will continue to pay attention to this project and may submit a PR when I have the opportunity.
+Nonetheless, the web pages built with this tool website (vanjs's official site) are actually on par with those built with Vue/React.
+I also casually created a todomvc and found it quite good.
+I will continue to follow this project and may submit a PR when I have the opportunity.

-Finally, here is a gist: Extended + Type Annotation Version, imported type reference to the official repository for learning.
+Finally, here’s a gist: extended + type annotation version, imported type reference to the official repository for learning.

-I hope you learn something after reading this article❤️
+I hope you learn something from this article❤️